 Nui Chua National Park

 The national park also has hundreds of coral species and sea turtle populations.
-Ninh Thuan develops ecotourism in the Nui Chua area, offering mountain climbing and camping activities with limited capacity and pre-registration required.
+Ninh Thuan is developing ecotourism in the Nui Chua area, offering mountain climbing and camping activities with limited capacity and requiring pre-registration.

 Hon Chong (Chong Promontory)

-Hon Chong (Vietnamese: Husband Islet) is located on Pham Van Dong Street, about 3 km northeast of the city center.
-This place is a complex of large rocks in various shapes, stacked on top of each other, extending from the high shore to the sea.
+Chong islet Hon Chong (Vietnamese: Husband Islet) is located on Pham Van Dong Street, about 3 km northeast of the city center.
+This place is a complex of large rocks of various shapes, stacked atop one another, extending from the high shore to the sea.
 This tourist destination is also one of the most beautiful places to see in the coastal city, with fresh, quiet air.

 At Hon Chong, there is a giant five-fingered handprint, associated with many interesting legends.
-Right near Hon Chong, there is another cluster of rocks named Hon Vo (Vietnamese: Wife Islet), shaped like a woman looking out to sea, waiting for her husbands, so they are named that way.
+Right near Hon Chong, there is another cluster of rocks called Hon Vo (Vietnamese: Wife Islet), shaped like a woman looking out to sea, waiting for her husband, hence the name.

 Hang Rai